iOS Project Setup

 Console Logs

-View Rust logs in Xcode’s console or use Console.app with a filter:
+View Rust logs in Xcode’s console or Console.app with a filter:

 subsystem:com.blinc.my_app